 It is possible to feel anger and love at the same time.
 Sometimes, people continue to behave recklessly or hurtfully even after we have expressed our boundaries or taken a stand.
 Sometimes, we must remind ourselves repeatedly to love a person who continues with the same offensive behaviors.

 The key is to stay in charge of your feelings.
 You choose whether love will reign, or anger will be in charge.
 If you continue to love yourself through your anger, you will be able to maintain control of your feelings.

 Manipulative people thrive on triggering your anger, because they know that if you’re angry, they can maintain control.
 By loving someone who is actively trying to hurt you, you confuse them.
 You take back control of your life!

 Right now the manipulators are thriving, and laughing all the way to the bank.
 We must take our culture back from those who are ruling by fear.
 Love breeds rationality.
 Be rational!

 A culture redefined

-Sometimes we must agree to disagree.
 We live in a very politically divisive time.
-Our politics and our religion and our values are all packed up together in a too small suitcase, bursting at the seams.
+Our politics and our religion and our values are all packaged up together in a too small suitcase, bursting at the seams.
 The slightest bump comes along and poof!
 The whole thing blows wide open.
 Everyone’s stuff gets all mixed up and everyone is angry.

-If you have redefined love, you are able to pack lighter.
+Once you redefine love, you are able to pack lighter.
 You know who you are and what you stand for.
 You are able to protect your own sense of self, while loving others as you recognize that those you disagree with are only trying to do the same.